Sign up for 25% off all books

 Engage with social media

-Twitter, Facebook and LinkedIn are currently the most effective platforms for promoting your work to enable it to be picked up by other researchers, policy makers and practitioners.
+Twitter, Instagram, Facebook and LinkedIn are currently the most effective platforms for promoting your work to enable it to be picked up by other researchers, policy makers and practitioners.
 Hashtags and keywords are a particularly useful means to reach out to a new audience.
-Find out more by reading the social media guidelines in our author toolkit.
+Find out more by reading the social media guidelines in our Author Hub.

 Get attention with multi-media